Electronic-Repository/grav-plugin-editable/README.md

 An Editor Add-on consists of the editor application plus all additional files needed for using that editor with the Editable plugin.

-These editor add-ons are available for use: SimpleMDE and ContentTools.
+Accompanying this version two editor add-ons are available for use: SimpleMDE and ContentTools.

 ### Installation

+Download the [SimpleMDE Add-on](https://github.com/bleutzinn/editable-simplemde-add-on) or the [ContentTools Add-on](https://github.com/bleutzinn/editable-contenttools-add-on) and unzip the downloaded file.
+Rename the resulting folder to `simplemde` or `contenttools`.

-Add-ons are placed in the folder `/your/site/grav/user/plugins/editable/editors`.
+Copy or move the `simplemde` or `contenttools` folder into `/your/site/grav/user/plugins/editable/editors`.

 ## Configuration